 Terrible Thames Tour review: A terribly good London adventure for families

-All aboard for London's newest adventure for families: from the brains behind Horrible Histories comes its new branch of horribleness, its Horrible Histories Live on Board: Terrible Thames Tour!
-We recently walked the plank to catch all the fun, so here's the full lowdown on all the deets you need for your next adventure with kids in London...
+All aboard for a second season of London's terribly good adventure for families!
+Yep, from the brains behind Horrible Histories comes its newest branch of horribleness, its Horrible Histories Live on Board: Terrible Thames Tour!
+We recently walked the plank to catch all the fun, so here's the full lowdown on all the deets you need to make a splash on your next adventure with kids in London...

 Set sail on the Terrible Thames Tour